qgis/QGIS-Documentation/source/docs/user_manual/style_library/style_manager.rst

 * :guilabel:`Add to Favorites`;
 * :guilabel:`Remove from Favorites`;
-* :menuselection:`Add to Tag -->` and select the appropriate tag or create a new one to use; the currently selected tabs are labelled;
+* :menuselection:`Add to Tag -->` and select the appropriate tag or create a new one to use; the currently assigned tags are checked;
 * :guilabel:`Clear Tags`: detaching the symbols from any tag;
 * :guilabel:`Remove Item(s)`;
 * :guilabel:`Edit Item`: applies to the item you right-click over;